 While whole life dividends paid by participating insurance policies may fluctuate to some degree in response to changes in the profitability of the insurance company, any such fluctuations are likely to be much less dramatic than the sharp changes in returns stock market-linked subaccounts in IUL policies are subject to.

-So, while whole life products typically illustrate cash value growth more slowly than IUL policies, this is offset by the guarantees whole life policies offer.
+So, while whole life products typically illustrate cash value growth more slowly than IUL policies, this is offset by the guarantees whole life policies offer, which include a guaranteed death benefit, a guaranteed fixed premium and a guarnateed growth in the cash value account.

 One method that can be used to lessen the risk of poor subaccount performance causing an IUL insurance policy to lapse and to increase the likelihood that the cash account will be adequately funded is to overfund your life insurance policy.